Nutty brown butter and sweet burst tomatoes turn into a simple, delicious cherry tomato pasta sauce for a perfect quick summer dinner.Print

 I know it's about time to start thanking the heavens for beautiful ripe heirloom tomatoes, but allow me one more day to gush over cherry tomatoes?

-Cooking them here is as easy as throwing them into the hot pan with butter and olive oil and letting them go until they start to blister and burst.
-You barely have to touch them – just let them do their thing while the pasta cooks.
+Making burst cherry tomatoes is as easy as throwing sweet little potatoes into the hot pan with your brown butter and olive oil and letting them go until they start to blister and burst.
+You barely have to touch them - just let them do their thing while the pasta cooks.
 The tomatoes that do burst will help to bring the sauce together, while the rest stay together and add texture to the final dish.

 This "sauce" comes together in less than the time it takes water to boil and pasta to cook, so this is a definite weeknight staple dish.
 Yay!